BryanJacobs/FIDO2Applet/docs/certs.md

 certificates (ECDSA) are supported for the authenticator's own certificate; any algorithm may be used for CAs further up the chain.

-These may be provided via Applet install parameters, although the maximum length in that case is a very restrictive <250 bytes, or via a vendor CTAP command (command byte 0x46).
+These may be provided via a vendor CTAP command (command byte 0x46).
 In order to enable the vendor CTAP command, you must provide an install parameter of a single byte, `0x01`.
 By default, the vendor command will be rejected to avoid inadvertently allowing an attacker to switch the authenticator to basic attestation mode.

 The vendor CTAP command will be rejected if the authenticator already contains a certificate, or if the authenticator has been used to make any credentials since the last reset, so it must be installed FIRST.
 Note that the AAGUID and certificate are not cleared by resetting the authenticator; once installed, they persist until the applet is deleted, and cannot be changed.

-The syntax for the parameters, whether provided at install time or as data to the vendor command, is as follows:
+The syntax for the data to the vendor command is as follows:

 1. 16 byte AAGUID
 1. 32 byte ECDSA private key point (aka the S-value)